aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/code-comparison-for-common-features-with-npoi/extract-images-from-word-document-in-npoi/_index.md

 ﻿---
-title: Extract Images from Word Document in NPOI – Aspose.Words for .NET
+title: Extract Images from Word Document in NPOI
+second_title: Aspose.Words for .NET
 articleTitle: Extract Images from Word Document in NPOI
 linktitle: Extract Images from Word Document in NPOI
 description: "Extarct images from Word document easily and fast instead of using NPOI in C#."